stuycs-gh-classrooms/10-nextcs-p01-snoopy/README.md

 Keyboard Commands:
 - Space (play/pause)
 - r for reset
+- Optional: f to make the ball faster, s to make the ball slower

 Mouse Control:
 - Mouse movement: mouseX
-- Mouse pressed:
+- Mouse pressed: possibly click for play/pause instead of using space

 ### Classes